AirtokAI/AirtokAPI/README.md

 ## Overview

-The AirTok AI API provides access to NPC (Non-Player Character) chat functionality with memory retention and knowledge-based responses.
+The AirTok AI API provides access to a modified chat style interface into AirtokBot, it features memory retention and knowledge-based responses.
 This documentation covers all available endpoints, required parameters, and provides example requests.

+### Important: AirtokBot must be installed into the telegram group for groupId to work.

 **Base URL**: `https://app.airtok.ai/api/v1`